Just Can't Get Enough (Depeche Mode song)

-The single version of "Just Can't Get Enough" is the same version that appears on the UK version of Speak & Spell.
-The 12-inch single featured a "Schizo Mix", which is an extended version with additional synth parts adding a sinister feel to the track.
-This version appears on the US version of Speak & Spell, the UK re-release of Speak & Spell, the re-release of The Singles 81→85 and Remixes 81–04.
+Background and recording

+Depeche Mode had released two singles up to this point, "Dreaming of Me" and "New Life", which had reached numbers 57 and 11 on the UK singles charts, respectively, when they were released in early- and mid-1981.

+Vince Clarke told Rolling Stone magazine in 2000 that Spandau Ballet's "To Cut a Long Story Short" inspired him to write "Just Can't Get Enough".
+He admitted, "Up to that point, I didn't like dance music or disco at all."
+Upon hearing the Spandau Ballet song, however, he said, "It was the first time I was actually impressed by a rhythm that went 'boom-thwack, boom-thwack, boom-thwack.'
+It was the first time I discovered dance music for myself, and to write a song around that rhythm was quite a revelation for me.
+'Just Can't Get Enough' came out of that."

+"Just Can't Get Enough" was recorded at Blackwing Studios, where Depeche Mode had recorded all their singles up to this point.

+Release

+"Just Can't Get Enough" was released in the UK by Mute Records on 7 September 1981, on 7" and 12" vinyl, with catalogue numbers 7MUTE016 and 12MUTE016.
+The 7" single was also released in Spain by RCA Records and Brazil by Fermata Records.

-In addition, the single's B-side, "Any Second Now", was the first commercially available Depeche Mode instrumental.
+The single's B-side, "Any Second Now", was the first commercially available Depeche Mode instrumental.
 It is included on the UK re-release of Speak & Spell.
 A version including vocals (the first Depeche Mode vocals to be handled by Martin Gore) appeared on the album as "Any Second Now (Voices)".
-There is also an extended version, the "Altered" Mix.
+There is also an extended version, the "altered" mix.
 In the United States, the B-side is "Tora!
 Tora!
 Tora!".
 On the album, "Tora!
 Tora!
 Tora!" is crossfaded with the previous track, "Photographic", but on the single, the introduction is clean.

+Commercial performance

 The single reached number 8 on the UK Singles Chart and number 26 on the US Hot Dance Club Play chart, making it their highest-charting single at the time on both counts.
 It also became the band's first (and biggest) hit in Australia, reaching number 4.
+A live version became a top ten hit in the Netherlands and Belgium in 1985.
+It was reported that, at its peak, the single was selling 60,000 copies a week.
+The success of the single, and its predecessors, convinced band members Dave Gahan to quit university and Martin Gore and Andrew Fletcher to quit their day jobs, so they could all focus on the future of the band.